 We have operated at a loss for the last number of years.
 Because fixed costs represent a substantial portion of the operating costs of semiconductor manufacturing operations, we must operate our facilities at high utilization rates for us to reduce our losses.
 We began construction of Fab 2 in 2001 and Fab 2 operations began in 2003.
 Our losses since 2003 are due primarily to significant depreciation and amortization expenses related mainly to Fab 2, as well as financing and operating expenses which have not yet been offset by a sufficient increase in the level of our sales.
-If we do not succeed in operating our facilities at high utilization rates, we expect to continue to operate at a loss for the foreseeable future, which may adversely affect our business and company.
+If we do not succeed in operating our facilities at high utilization rates for the foreseeable future, which may adversely affect our business and company.